Safer To Be Me Global Summit 2025

 #SaferToBeMe

-The Summit’s week began on Monday, 20 October, with a pre-opening launch event, featuring a performance from the acclaimed local choir Northern Proud Voices.
+The Summit week began on Monday, 20 October, with a pre-opening launch event featuring a performance from the acclaimed local choir Northern Proud Voices.
 Tuesday and Wednesday were dedicated to building capacity and networking, including the Out of Office Networking reception, Trans Awareness Training, Queer History Walks, and crucial Security Training for activists.

 This initial phase also featured an online Global LGBTQ+ Health Conference, setting the thematic stage for the main conference days in Gateshead on Thursday and Friday.
-The Summit officially concludes on Saturday, 25 October, with a social Sight-Seeing Trip for delegates.
+The Summit officially concluded on Saturday, 25 October, with a social sightseeing trip for delegates.

 The Declaration ceremony, held at the historic Assembly Rooms, served as the emotional and political pinnacle, translating the Summit’s analysis into a formal global compact for justice.